 Google Spreadsheets and Excel both have their benefits and restrictions.
 However, companies are looking to combine both of these tools to obtain maximum benefits for their Data Management tasks.
 Businesses can Sync Excel to Google Sheets to enhance their Sales Records and create vivid Charts for various teams.

 This article will introduce you to Excel and Google Sheets along with their key features.
-It will also provide a step-by-step explanation for you to sync Excel to Google Sheets.
+It will also provide a step-by-step explanation for you to link Excel to Google Sheets.
 Read along to understand the steps and benefits of connecting these 2 tools!

 To Sync Excel to Google Sheets, you must have: